Are you part of the 90% majority of people who don’t consume enough fruits and vegetables each day?

 If you’re one of the many who believe they’re helping to meet their daily requirement for fruit by serving themselves up a refreshing glass of fruit juice, consider this:

-Fruit juice – even if the label says “no sugar added” – isn’t the same as fresh whole fruit and therefore, not a healthy replacement.
+Fruit juice – even if the label says “no sugar added” – isn’t the same as fresh whole fruit.

 It all comes down to the pulp and fiber… In most commercial juices – unlike whole fresh fruit – there’s little pulp or fiber to slow the release of fructose into your bloodstream and temper your insulin release.

-It’s not just fruit juice that contains a lot of sugar...
-So do some vegetables – and just about all fresh, whole fruits.
+It’s not only fruit juice that contains a lot of sugar… So do some vegetables – and most fresh, whole fruits.

-The good news is, there’s a way to actually get rid of the sugar without adversely affecting the nutrients.
+The good news is there’s a way to get rid of the sugar without adversely affecting the nutrients – fermentation.

-With our Organic Fermented Fruits, you can enjoy the flavor and nutritional goodness of fruits and berries without the sugar – which means it’s also keto friendly.
+With our Organic Fermented Fruits, you can enjoy the flavor and nutritional goodness of fruits and berries without the sugar – which means it’s keto friendly and appropriate for any low carb diet.

 That’s right.
-One teaspoon of our organic berry and fruit powder mixed with water or added to your favorite smoothie or protein drink contains zero sugar.
+Three capsules or one teaspoon of our Organic Fermented Fruits powder mixed with water or added to your favorite smoothie or protein drink contains zero sugar.

-Plus, it provides the beneficial nutrients of fruit in a form that’s easier to digest and absorb, thanks to a remarkable process called fermentation.
+Plus, they provide the beneficial nutrients of fruit in a form that’s easier to digest and absorb, thanks to this remarkable fermentation process.

 But fermentation can do something else, too.
 It happens to be one of the best ways of turning ordinary fruits and vegetables into superfoods with no sugars.

-This is in stark contrast to some other non-fermented fruit and vegetable powders that may contain high levels of sugars, a potential concern for maintaining healthy blood sugar levels.
+This is in stark contrast to some other non-fermented fruit and vegetable powders that may contain high levels of sugars, a potential concern for maintaining your metabolic health and healthy blood sugar levels.

-Not only can fermentation get rid of unwanted sugar, the process can also:
+Not only can fermentation get rid of unwanted sugar, but it can also:

 Our fermentation process is a precise one, as it uses a highly controlled technique that interrupts the fermentation at its optimal point.